ppati000/SHSHaker/README.md

 ### Instructions ###

-* Works on Linux and Windows as of now!
-Tested on elementary OS 0.3 / Ubuntu 14.04
-* Download executable from above (tested on Ubuntu 14.04 64 bit and Windows 8.1 64 bit) and unzip it or compile main.cpp using g++ 4.9 or later with the `-std=c++11` flag
-* Linux only: Make sure perl is installed on your computer
-* Linux only: Make sure `plutil.pl` is in the same directory as the executable
+1. Get the download for your operating system
+2. Unzip the file
-* get your TinyUmbrella SHSH file, place it in the same directory as the executable and rename it to `blobs.shsh`
+3. Place your TinyUmbrella SHSH file in the same directory as the executable and rename it to blobs.shsh
-* run the executable
-* now you should have all your SHSHs in seperate files.
-Be sure to validate them using `validate` provided by Odysseus.
+4. Run the executeble **from Terminal** using ./shshaker (Double clicking does NOT work, at least on OS X)
+5. Be sure to validate the generated SHSH files before using them with Odyseus.

 ### Help ###